Suicide Prevention: Have You Ever Contemplated Suicide?

 - The Trevor Project

-Thank God that I pulled through – it was worth all the effort it took.
-The same results can happen for you or someone you know, as long as you get the help you need like I did.
-Life can be very painful, and problems can seem to be overwhelming at times, but I have learned that God has a plan for each and every one of us.
+Thank God I pulled through – it was worth all the effort it took.
+The same results can happen for you or someone you know as long as you get the help you need, as I did.
+Life can be extremely painful, and problems can seem overwhelming at times, but I have learned that God has a plan for every one of us.

-There is Help For You if You Are Hurting!
+There Is Help For You If You Are Hurting!

 - Why should I not commit suicide?